Falkland Palace: Deer from England

-Queen Elizabeth sent deer for the park in 1586 and 1587, and again in 1591 from parks near Colchester.
-Some huntsmen and bucks were sent to James VI in August 1586 by the English ambassador Thomas Randolph and the Scottish ambassador in London, Archibald Douglas.
+English huntsmen and bucks were sent to James VI in August 1586 by Randolph and the Scottish ambassador in London, Archibald Douglas.
 Randolph wrote:I have sent the Kynge two hunting men, verie good and skillful, with one footman, that can hoop, hollow and crye, that all the trees in Fawkland will quake for fear.
 Pray the Kynge's Majestie to be mercifull to the poor bucks; but let him spare and look well to himself.
-In May 1592 the English ambassador Robert Bowes went to Barnard Castle, Raby Castle and Brancepeth Castle with the English-born royal huntsman Cuthbert Rayne to catch deer for James VI and managed to catch only six, which he shipped from Sunderland to Kirkcaldy.